skip to main content

 Alternatives?
 Replace the mirror with a convincing electric fire inset in a half-wall or amid display shelving.

-Town And Country Interiors
+CARVETII Town and Country Interiors

 Hide the en suite in a cupboard